balde-soul/Putil/Yolo/readme.txt

                 three losses has a lambda parameter, we multiply it and then make the sum , get the final loss

                 this loss is being verified and has some difference with the yolo2 paper

+    StandardYolo2Feed:
+        a standard program to generate the feed for the network built by this file;

+        apply new prior box reject:
+            rule1: prior box cross edge of image: reject
+            rule2: prior box IoU gt box < iou_reject & prior box IoU gt box != Max(ALL[prior box IoU gt box]): reject
+            rule3: while more than one obj in one cell, prior box_x IoU gt box_1 > prior box_x IoU gt box_2, prior box_x
+                belong to gt box_1, apply rule1 and rule2